jeryldev/jeryldev.github.io/README.md

 ### Challenges I Faced:

-Picking colors for the color scheme was difficult than I expected.
+Picking colors for the color scheme was more difficult than I expected.
 I used websites like [Coolors](https://coolors.co/) and similar color palette generators to help me find colors that look good together.

 Getting the page to scroll smoothly when clicking menu items took quite a bit of testing.
 I had to try different approaches until I found one that worked well on different web browsers.

 Making the website look good on both phones and computers was challenging.
 I had to adjust the layout multiple times to make sure everything looked nice whether you're viewing on a small screen or a large one.

 I also ran into some browser differences - for example, I found that some CSS properties (like `aspect-ratio: 1/1` for the profile picture) don't work the same way in Firefox as they do in other browsers.

+Setting up GitHub Pages for hosting was another challenge.
+I followed the [GitHub Pages documentation](https://docs.github.com/en/pages/quickstart) to figure out how to properly deploy my site.

 ### What I Learned: